-When a woman goes through the menopause, the levels of oestrogen in her body will drop significantly.
+When a woman goes through menopause, the levels of oestrogen in her body will drop significantly.
 This may lead to problems like vaginal dryness, inflammation and pain during sexual intercourse.

-The menopause is a natural transition that occurs in all women.
+Menopause is a natural transition that occurs in all women.
 For most women, it will start between the ages of 45 and 55 and will normally last for around four years after their final menstrual cycle.
 The symptoms, however, can start well before your last period.

-As a result, women can suffer symptoms such as discomfort or pain during sex, as well as vaginal dryness or itching.
+Women can suffer symptoms such as discomfort or pain during sex, as well as vaginal dryness or itching.
 A hormone replacement therapy (HRT) cream like Estriol helps to combat this.

 How does Estriol work?

-Estriol is a mild oestrogen, meaning this cream helps to boost your oestrogen levels when you are going through the menopause.
+Estriol is a mild oestrogen, meaning this cream helps to boost your oestrogen levels when you are going through menopause.

-Women who are experiencing menopause will suffer a decrease in the levels of oestrogen in their bodies, which can lead to a range of symptoms, such as vaginal dryness, inflammation and pain when you have sex.
+Women who are experiencing menopause will suffer a decrease in the levels of oestrogen in their bodies, which can lead to a range of symptoms, such as vaginal dryness, inflammation and pain when they have sex.